oidc-sweden/specifications/swedish-oidc-claims-specification.md

 **Note:**: The `https://id.oidc.se/scope/naturalPersonInfo` scope is a subset of the `profile` standard scope as defined in section 5.4 of \[[OpenID.Core](#openid-core)\].

-The `profile` scope is pretty much intended as a scope for an Internet user wishing to create an account on a website.
+The `profile` scope is more or less intended as a scope for an Internet user wishing to create an account on a website.
 Claims  such as `preferred_username`, `picture` and `website` indicates that.
 Of course, not all claims within the scope need to be delivered, but for the sake of privacy a Relying Party should not ask for more claims than it actually requires.
 Therefore, this specification defines the `https://id.oidc.se/scope/naturalPersonInfo` scope to limit the amount of user identity